dinesh-hannurkar/cpft/docs/PRIVACY_POLICY.md

 ## 1. Introduction

-CPFT ("we," "us," or "our") respects your privacy and is committed to protecting your personal information.
+fylooo ("we," "us," or "our") respects your privacy and is committed to protecting your personal information.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our Cross-Platform File Transfer application ("Application").

 ## 2. Information We Collect